Cheap Internet for Seniors

 Summary:Pricing

 If you’re part of an eligible low-income household, you can get Xfinity’s Internet Essentials plan for as little as $9.95 per month.
-This plan has download speeds up to 50 Mbps.
-If that’s not fast enough, you can still upgrade to the 100 Mbps plan for just $29.95 monthly.
+This plan has download speeds of up to 50 Mbps.
+If that’s not fast enough, you can upgrade to the 100 Mbps plan for just $29.95 monthly.
 Either way, it has no credit checks, long-term contracts, cancellation fees, or equipment rental fees.
 This program also offers an option to purchase a computer for $149.99 (plus tax).

 » Dive Deeper: Xfinity Internet Review

 If you don’t qualify for Internet Essentials, Xfinity still makes it easy to build the cheap internet plan you want.
 We loved how easy it was to customize a plan to meet our needs.
 We simply picked the type of service we liked (we could bundle right from the start) and then chose the download speed and features we wanted.
-While prices and plan availability can vary a lot more by location with Xfinity than with, say, Cox or AT&T, we still found the offerings in our area very affordable.
+Prices and plan availability can vary a lot more by location with Xfinity than with, say, Cox or AT&T, but we still found the offerings in our area very affordable.
 For context, we were purchasing a plan in Washington state.

 When shopping, we could choose from seven internet plans, with prices ranging from $19.99 for a download speed of 150 Mbps to $100 monthly for 2 Gbps.
 Many of these plans could be bundled with an eligible Xfinity mobile plan to save between $20 and $45 per month on the internet cost.